mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

 - Grouping .cal file (see: :ref:`grouping_file_name_osiris_isis-powder-diffraction-ref`)
 - Folder(s) with the label name specified in mapping file (e.g. "1_1")
-  - Inside each folder should be the offset file with name specified in mapping file
+  - Inside each folder should be the offset file with name specified in the mapping file

 Example Input: